petrikaj/lappaa/SUPPORT.md

 Lappaa reads the mood and content of your transcript using a local AI model and generates a matching background image — entirely on your device.
 No prompt, no cloud, no account.

 ### Which devices support AI Backgrounds?
-iPhone 15 Pro, iPhone 15 Pro Max, and any newer iPhone or iPad with equivalent or greater neural hardware.
+iPhone 15 Pro and any newer iPhone or iPad (M-series) with equivalent or greater neural hardware.
 Requires iOS 26.0 or later.

 ### Why isn't AI Backgrounds available on my device?
-AI Backgrounds uses Apple's framework, which requires specific neural hardware.
+AI Backgrounds uses Apple's Intelligence framework, which requires specific neural hardware.
 This is an Apple hardware requirement, not a Lappaa limitation.

 ---